-Attached to the main building, the residences offer complete (including meals), convenient and secure housing 7 days a week to minor students.
-Each room is equipped with a private bathroom and can accommodate two students.
+Attached to the main building, the residences offer complete (including meals), convenient and secure housing 7 days a week to Circus & High School students only.
+Each room is equipped with a private bathroom and can accommodate up to three students.

 Government Student Aid

 College-level students who are Canadian citizens or who have permanent resident status in Canada are eligible for loan and bursary programs offered by the Ministry of Education of the province in which they officially reside.

 The National Circus School Foundation offers assistance to students who lack sufficient financial resources to pursue professional training at the School no matter what their citizenship.

 During the week the School offers three meals a day at low cost at its cafeteria (Bleu Lotus food services).